-y A councillor is disqualified if they do not attend a meeting in 6 months and thier long-term absence has not been agreed upon by a full parish council meeting.
+- y A councillor is disqualified if they do not attend a meeting in 6 months and their long-term absence has not been agreed upon by a full parish council meeting.
+Councillors - must notify the Clerk in writing of any absence prior to a meeting.
+The Council will only approve apologies for the following reasons: ill health, military service or family crisis.
+All apologies will be noted in the minutes but not approved.
+Approvals cannot be retrospective.